algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 // now i is the number of the correct child node
 ```

 …but ~8 times faster.

-Actually, compiler quite often produces very optimized code that leverages these instructions for certain types of loops.
+Actually, compilers quite often produce very optimized code that leverages these instructions for certain types of loops.
 This is called auto-vectorization, and this is the reason why a loop that sums up an array of `short`s is faster (theoretically by a factor of two) than the same loop for `int`s: you can fit more elements on the same 256-bit block.
 Sadly, this is not our case, as we have loop-carried dependencies.

 The algorithm we will implement: